NicoloToscani/CoAP-factory-monitoring/README.md

 Industrial object modelling using CoAP protocol and Californium framework

 ## Description
-CoAP-factory-monitoring implements a possible IIoT scenario for factory data exchange in an Industry 4.0 perspective with the CoAP protocol using the Californium framework.
+CoAP-factory-monitoring implements a possible IIoT scenario for factory data exchange in an Industry 4.0 perspective with CoAP protocol using the Californium framework.
 The mains goals of this project are:
 - Production monitoring in a manufacturing plant from different company levels
 - Data distribution inside the plant using CoAP protocol for future data analysis and predictive maintenance